codeShinobi-sarthak/DSA_patterns_mastery_with_notes/README.md

 # 📘 DSA Pattern Series in Java

-This repository contains my personal notes and Java implementations of common **DSA (Data Structures & Algorithms) Patterns**.
+This repository contains my personal notes.
 It's built to help me (and anyone else) prepare for coding interviews by understanding patterns instead of memorizing problems.

+> NOTE: Java implementations of common **DSA (Data Structures & Algorithms) Patterns** are there in another repo [DSA_NOTES](https://github.com/codeShinobi-sarthak/Java-with-DSA)

 ---